 Check your Nagios dashboard for the newly created service:

-Amongst its most important features are:
+Among its most important features are:

 You can reach the Diagnosis Tools screen by going to Tools - Operations - Diagnosis from the AEM Welcome screen.
 You can also access the screen by directly accessing the following URL: https://serveraddress:port/libs/granite/operations/content/diagnosis.html

 You can configure what gets logged by providing logger configurations from the upper left gear button in the UI.
-There, you can add, remove or update logger configurations.
+There, you can add, remove, or update logger configurations.
 A logger configuration is composed of a log level (WARN / INFO / DEBUG) and a filter name.
 The filter name has the role of filtering the source of the log messages that get logged.
 Alternatively, if a logger should capture all the log messages for the specified level, the filter name should be “root”.
-Setting the level of a logger will trigger the capture of all the messages with a level equal or higher than the one specified.
+Setting the level of a logger triggers the capture of all messages with a level equal or higher than the one specified.

 Examples: